JetBrains/guide/site/django/tutorials/django-docker/production-ready/index.md

 ![step24](./images/45.png)

-The rationale for using NGINX alongside Gunicorn is that Gunicorn, being an application server, does not serve static files.
+The rationale for using NGINX alongside Gunicorn is that Gunicorn, being an application server, should not serve static files.
 Therefore, for managing both static or media files, NGINX is employed due to its proficiency in handling such content.

 ## Static Files